UCL/research-computing-with-cpp/session05/03CriticalLocksRaces.md

 Typically it is necessary to synchronize threads.
 Make sure that all threads are done with a piece of work before moving on.
 Barriers synchronizes threads.

-* Parallel regions such as `omp for` have an implicit barrier at the end.
+* Parallel regions such as `omp for` have an implicit barrier at the end
     - Threads wait for the last to finish before moving on
     - May waste significant amount of time
     - We will return to look at load balancing later
-    - Sometime there is no need to wait.
+    - Sometime there is no need to wait
     - Disable implicit barrier with `nowait`
 * Sometimes you need a barrier where there is no implicit barrier
     - `#pragma omp barrier` inserts a barrier
     - Don't overuse this.
 Performance drop

-### Protecting code and variables.
+### Protecting code and variables

 * `#pragma omp critical`
     - Only one task can execute at a time
-    - Protect non thread safe code
+    - Protect non thread-safe code
 * `#pragma omp single`
     - Only one tread executes this block
     - The first thread that arrives will execute the code